Retired number: Motorsport

-The Formula One World Championship, which has allowed drivers to choose their own number since the 2014 season, retired the use of #17 after the 2015 death of Jules Bianchi from critical injuries sustained in a crash at the 2014 Japanese Grand Prix.
+The Formula One World Championship, which has allowed drivers to choose their own permanent number since the 2014 season, retired the use of #17 after the death of Jules Bianchi in 2015, caused by critical injuries sustained in a crash at the 2014 Japanese Grand Prix.
+Additionally, no drivers are allowed to use #1 as it is reserved for the defending champion, regardless of whether they use it or not.
+A driver's permanent number can only be reallocated two consecutive seasons after their last race.

 The FIA Formula 2 Championship, formerly known as the GP2 Series, retired #19 after the death of Anthoine Hubert in a crash during the 2019 Spa-Francorchamps FIA Formula 2 round.

+The FIA World Rally Championship, which has allowed drivers to choose their own number since the 2019, retired the use of #42 after the death of Craig Breen in 2023 during the test for 2023 Croatia Rally.

 Cricket

 Australian Cricket retired Phillip Hughes' One-Day International shirt number, 64, in remembrance of him, after his death during a match in 2014.

-In 2017, BCCI retired unofficially Sachin Tendulkar's One-Day International shirt number 10.
+In 2017, BCCI unofficially retired Sachin Tendulkar's One-Day International shirt number 10.